ietf-wg-asdf/SDF/sdf.md

       "sdfProperty": {
         "status": {
           "type": "boolean",
-          "description": "Indicates if the refrigerator-freezer combination is powered" }
+          "description": "Indicates if the refrigerator-freezer is powered" }
       },
       "sdfObject": {